Fred Tyler: Indiana University

-Munich Olympics
+1972 Munich Olympics

 In spite of the terrorist attacks against the Israeli athletes, some of the most spectacular events at the 1972 Summer Olympics in Munich were in swimming, where Mark Spitz won seven Olympic titles with seven world records.
-On August 29, 1972, Tyler finished 5th in finals of 200 meter freestyle, missing Indiana teammate Mark Spitz' world record time by 2.18 seconds.
+On August 29, 1972, Tyler finished 5th in finals of 200 meter freestyle with a time of 1:54.96, missing Indiana teammate Mark Spitz's world record time by 2.18 seconds, yet still feeling somewhat disappointed with his ranking.

 On August 31, 1972, the American 4 × 200 meter freestyle relay of John Kinsella, Fred Tyler, Steve Genter and Mark Spitz set a World & Olympic record at 7:35:78, eclipsing the record set earlier that day by the USA team in the semifinal heat, and winning the Olympic gold medal.
+Tyler became one of the youngest American male gold medalists in swimming at that year's Olympics.
 The victory was all the more remarkable in that Spitz swam in the 4x200 relay only one hour after his world record victory in the 100 meter butterfly, and Genter had been released from the hospital only a few days before, following surgery for a collapsed lung.
+Tyler swam his leg in a time of 1:54.32.
+The combined American time was a full 17 seconds faster than the American time in the event at the 1968 Mexico City Olympics.

 Coaching

-Tyler began coaching swimming and water polo at West Orange High School in Winter Garden, Florida from 1980 to 1985.
+Tyler began coaching swimming and water polo at West Orange High School in Winter Garden, Florida, from 1980 to 1985.
 He coached at Mount Dora High School from 1986 through 1989.
-He has been head aquatics coach at Lake Mary High School in Lake Mary, Florida since 1990.
-He coached the Lake Mary Rams to a second-place finish in 2004 and fourth place in 2005 at Florida state swimming championships.
+He was head aquatics coach at Lake Mary High School in Lake Mary, Florida, from 1990 until his retirement in 2015.
+He coached the Lake Mary Rams to a second-place finish in 2004 and fourth place in 2005 at the Florida state swimming championships.
 Tyler's boys' water polo team reached the 2005 state quarter finals, and the girls' the state 2005 semis and the 2007 quarter finals.
 In 2004-05, Fred Tyler was recognized as both the Seminole Athletic Conference and Florida State 3A Coach of Year.

 Tyler coached gold medal winner Brad Bridgewater (200-meter backstroke at 1996 Summer Games), who attended Lake Mary High School from 1987 to 1990.
-Tyler teaches social studies and mathematics to exceptional education students and Algebra and Geometry to Regular education students.
+Tyler taught social studies and mathematics to exceptional education students and Algebra and Geometry to Regular education students during his time at Lake Mary.